The Simple Exercise That Could Help Calm Anxiety, According To Science

 The science behind why walking is so calming.

-The part of the brain that controls anxiety—the amygdala—is one of the oldest, most primitive parts of the brain.
+The part of the brain that controls anxiety—the amygdala1—is one of the oldest, most primitive parts of the brain.
 (It's also the part that controls decision making, so the two are intertwined.
 This is why making decisions when you're anxious is almost impossible, and making too many decisions can actually make us anxious.)
 This "anxious" part of our brain is really simple.
 It's a mono-tasker that can do only one thing at a time.
-And walking has been shown to actually shut down the anxious mechanism, so while we're walking, the anxious part of our brain can shut off a bit.
+And walking has been shown to actually shut down the anxious mechanism, so while we're walking, the anxious part of our brain can shut off a bit2.

 How does walking help us think more clearly?